jeff-adkisson/swe-3313-fall-2023/project/README.md

 -  Version #
-   -  Milestone (from your Project Plan - say "Future" when version is greater than 1)
+   -  Milestone (from your Project Plan - say "Future" when version is greater than 1) *Make sure your milestones are properly ordered.*
-      -  Epic Name and ID (write these like a use case bubble - very brief, but specific enough to be clear what we are doing)
+      -  Epic Name and unique ID (write these like a use case bubble - very brief, but specific enough to be clear what we are doing)
+         I suggest something like T (for team) and # and E and a number for your epic id.
+For example, T9E-2.
-         -  Story Name and ID (name should also have subject and a verb, but shorter than description)
+         -  Story Name and unique ID (name should also have subject and a verb, but shorter than description).
+            I suggest something like T (for team) and # and S and a number for your story ID.
+For example, T9S-12.
             -  Priority (Must Have, Needs to Have, Wants to Have)
             -  Estimated Effort (no less than 1/4 day, no greater than 5 days)
             -  Functional or Non-Functional (choose one)